Thursday, February 13, 2020

 The 1952 legal complaint was about an early attempt to duplicate flying saucer performance and technology.

 Dateline: Feb.
-7, 1952, New Orleans, Louisiana, the the injured party, one Evelyn West, a celebrity who was interested in furthering a UFO research project.
+7, 1952, New Orleans, Louisiana, the injured party, one Evelyn West, a celebrity who was interested in furthering a UFO research project.

 Evelyn West in magazines and newspapers